Step Back in Time: Exploring the village of Kilmacthomas

 Food and Drink

 Kilmacthomas is known for its delicious food and drink.
-The town is home to the award-winning Kiersey’s Bar & Tearooms, which offers traditional Irish cuisine and a warm welcome.
-Eamo & Ro is a seasonal café & larder newly opened in the village too.
+The town is home to Rockett’s Bar and Restaurant, which offers traditional Irish cuisine and a warm welcome.
+Ní Bhrían Restaurant serves up delicious tasty meals and Eamo & Ro is a seasonal café & larder within the village too.
+Try out the signalbox coffee stop on the greenway next to the rainbow hall run by two local women and even serves up puppuchino’s for your furry friends to enjoy.

-Outside the village is The Coach House Coffee, located next to the Kilmacthomas workhouse, is a popular spot for lunches, coffee and cakes.
+Outside the village is The Coach House Coffee, located in the Kilmacthomas workhouse complex, which is a popular spot for food and drink also.
+So many options to choose from within such a small village.

 Festivals and Events